 Reply to Paul Danish regarding civil disobedience in Lafayette

 [An editorial by Paul Danish appeared in the January 19, 2017 issue of the Boulder Weekly, which can be found here.
-Because his editorial was so biased and one sided -- which still enjoying prominent placement in one of Boulder County's most widely read newspapers, I had to pose this response.]
+Because his editorial was so biased and one sided, but publicized in Boulder County's most widely read newspapers, I had to pose this response.]

-Paul Danish, age 74, ex-Dem turned Republican, past Boulder Council member and candidate for County Commissioner, has penned an editorial that ridicules civil disobedience, minimizes the accomplishments of the Standing Rock protest, is apparently in favor of allowing fracking on Boulder Open Space, and seems to favor a bill currently before the North Dakota legislature that would legalize murder of oil and gas protestors by automobile if they get run over on a state highway.
+Paul Danish, age 74, ex-Dem turned Republican, past Boulder Council member and candidate for County Commissioner, has penned an editorial that ridicules civil disobedience, minimizes the accomplishments of the Standing Rock protest, is in favor of allowing fracking on Boulder Open Space, and favors a bill currently before the North Dakota legislature that would legalize murder of oil and gas protestors by automobile if they get run over on a state highway.
 Charming.

 Why the Boulder Weekly allows such an angry, biased, and inaccurate libertarian rant to be published is beyond me.
 I am only glad to see that they allowed a more balanced news story by Rob Jackson in the same issue about the Lafayette city council meeting where the Climate Bill of Rights was proposed and tabled for a later vote.
 I suppose Mr Danish's outlandish editorials still churn enough controversy to justify publishing them; but I hardly think they have wide support.